samkeen/dapper/README.md

 ## Summary
 A terse and restful PHP front controller based web framework.
 At this point this framework is further into the experimental realm than the practical use realm.
 I do plan to eventually take it squarely into the usable framework spectrum soon.
 The focus of this framework is on the simplicity of the syntax of the front controller (index.php).
-Inspirations from Ruby's [Sinatra](http://www.sinatrarb.com/) should be evident here.
 In that controller, route matching takes the form:
     "when you see this route, expose these parts from this work to this view."
 Or in code: